History of Bikaner

 Prior to the mid-15th century, the region that is now Bikaner was a barren wilderness called Jangladesh.
 Rao Bika established the city of Bikaner in 1488.
 He was the son of Rao Jodha of the Rathor Rajput clan, the founder of Jodhpur and conquered the largely arid area in the north of Rajasthan.

 Provoked by a stray comment by his father, Bika left Marwar (Jodhpur) with his uncle Kandhmal to create his own kingdom.
-During his journey, Bika stopped at Deshnok where he consulted the mystic Karni Mata for her blessings and get prophesied that he would be successful.
+During his journey, Bika stopped at Deshnok where he consulted Goddess Karni Mata for her blessings and get prophesied that he would be successful.
 Encouraged by her support, Bika took advantage of the internal rivalries of the Jat people to carve out his own territory in the "Jangladesh" region of Rajasthan.

 Though it was in the Thar Desert, Bikaner was considered an oasis on the trade route between Central Asia and the Gujarat coast as it had adequate spring water.
 Bika's name was attached to the city he built and to the state of Bikaner ("the settlement of Bika") that he established.
 Bika built a fort in 1478, which is now in ruins, and a hundred years later a new fort was built about 1.5 km from the city centre, known as the Junagarh Fort.

 Around a century after Rao Bika founded Bikaner, the state's fortunes flourished under the sixth Raja, Rai Singhji, who ruled from 1571 to 1611.
 During the Mughal Empire's rule in the country, Raja Rai Singh accepted the suzerainty of the Mughals and held a high rank as an army general at the court of the Emperor Akbar and his son the Emperor Jahangir.
 Rai Singh's successful military exploits, which involved winning half of Mewar kingdom for the Empire, won him accolades and rewards from the Mughal emperors.
 He was given the jagirs (lands) of Gujarat and Burhanpur.
 With the large revenue earned from these jagirs, he built the Chintamani Durg (Junagarh fort) on a plain which has an average elevation of 760 ft.
 He was an expert in arts and architecture, and the knowledge he acquired during his visits abroad is amply reflected in the numerous monuments he built at the Junagarh fort.

 Maharaja Karan Singh, who ruled from 1631 to 1669, under the suzerainty of the Mughals, built the Karan Mahal palace.
 Later rulers added more floors and decorations to this Mahal.
 Anup Singh, who ruled from 1669 to 1698, made substantial additions to the fort complex, with new palaces and the Zenana quarter, a royal dwelling for women and children.
 He refurbished the Karan Mahal with a Diwan-i-Am (public audience hall) and called it the Anup Mahal.
 Maharaja Gaj Singh, who ruled from 1746 to 1787 refurbished the Chandra Mahal (the Moon palace).